What this blog covers:

 The Impact of Cold Queries on Snowflake Costs

-Kyvos helps you cut down querying costs on Snowflake through its cloud-native Smart OLAPâ„¢ technology.
-It reads data from Snowflake and builds pre-aggregated OLAP cubes that are stored in the cloud itself.
+Kyvos helps enterprises in Snowflake cost optimization by reducing querying costs through its AI-powered smart aggregation technology.
+It reads data from Snowflake and builds optimized data models that are stored in the cloud itself.
 The best thing is that these aggregations can be performed on extremely large datasets, regardless of the number of dimensions, measures, or granularity.
-Now, when a query is fired, it is served directly from the cube.
+Now, when a query is fired, it is served directly from the smart aggregates.
 This reduces compute costs significantly and the queries return fast too!

-Optimize Resource Utilization with Build-Once-Query-Multiple-Times Approach
+Optimize Resource Utilization with Price-Performant Querying Approach

 Reduce Snowflake Costs Further with Elastic Architecture